experimental-animated film, stereoscopic 3D

 Vladislav Knežević takes archive photos from an illustrated entertainment magazine of 1929 as the basis for his experimental-animated film, thus creating an associative, yet disturbing “film journal”.

-3D stereoscopic version also available!
+3D stereoscopic version is also available.

 Check out the 3D anaglyph version here